-If you’ve never purchased an ultralight backpack before, it can be challenging to figure out which Gossamer Gear backpack is right for you.
+If you’ve never purchased an ultralight backpack before, it can be challenging to figure out which Gossamer Gear backpack is right for your needs.
 Here are some tips to help you with the selection process.

 Gossamer Gear Mariposa 60L – unisex

 The Mariposa is the backpack that I recommend to most people who’ve never owned an ultralight backpack before because it has enough volume to carry most backpackers’ existing gear.
-If you use a tent, it also has a long external pocket, which I call a “tent quiver” on the left side of the pack.
+For example, if you use a tent, the Mariposa 60 has a long external pocket, which I call a “tent quiver” on the left side of the pack.
 This pocket is great if it’s raining because it means you can get your tent out and set it up without opening your backpack and getting its contents wet.
 This long pocket can also be used to store a wet tent separate from the rest of your gear.
 No other backpack has a pocket like this!

 The Mariposa has seven pockets, an internal hydration sleeve, load lifters, adjustable hip belt with pockets and an internal frame stay which slots into the hip belt, allowing it to carry up to 35 pounds.
 It has a cushy unisex suspension system comfortable for both men and women with torso ranges from 11″-23.5″ making it an excellent option for women with short torsos as well as young adults.
 Hip belt sizing from 24″-50″.